SimplyTechnologies/ReactNativeStripe/README.md

 4. In *config.js* file located in the *client* directory, replace the `STRIPE_PUBLISHABLE_KEY` value      of the JSON with your own publishable key value.
 5. In the same *config.js* file, change the `IP_ADDRESS` value with your machine's IP address.

-Your *config.js* file should look like this:
+Your *config.js* file in the *client* directory should look like this:
 <h1 align="center">
   <img src="./readme_assets/client_config.png"/><br>
 </h1>